lamps-wg/RFC5019bis/draft-bonnell-rfc5019bis.md

 --- abstract

-This document updates RFC5019 to allow OCSP clients to use SHA-256.
+This document updates RFC 5019 to allow OCSP clients to use SHA-256.
-An RFC5019 compliant OCSP client is still able to use SHA-1, but the use of SHA-1 may become obsolete in the future.
+An RFC 5019 compliant OCSP client is still able to use SHA-1, but the use of SHA-1 may become obsolete in the future.

 --- middle